-According to the selected approved methodology (ACM0006), the baseline emission factor is calculated as (EF_y) as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors.
+According to the selected approved methodology (ACM0006), the baseline emission factor is calculated as $(EF_y)$ as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors.
 For the purpose of determining the build margin and the operating margin emission factors, the project electricity system is defined by the spatial extent of the power plants that can be dispatched without significant transmission constraints.
-Similarly the connected electricity system is defined by transmission lines to the project electricity system and in which power plants can be dispatched without significant transmission constraints.
+Similarly the connected electricity system is defined as that electricity system that is connected by transmission lines to the project electricity system and in which power plants can be dispatched without significant transmission constraints.

-From ACM0006, a baseline emission factor (EF_y) is calculated as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors according to the following three steps:
+From ACM0002 (Version 6 of May $19^{th}$ , 2006), a baseline emission factor ( $EF_y$ ) is calculated as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors according to the following three steps:

 - STEP 1 Calculate the operating margin emission factor(s), based on one of the following methods

 - Simple operating margin

 - Simple adjusted operating margin

-- Dispatch data analysis operating margin
+- O Dispatch data analysis operating margin

 - Average operating margin.

 Dispatch data analysis operating margin should be the first methodological choice.
 Since not enough data was supplied by the Brazilian national dispatch center, the choice is not currently available.
-The simple operating margin can only be used where low-cost/must-run resources1 constitute less than